-The filing period begins on June 28, 2021 and closes on July 12, 2021 at 12 noon.
-All candidates must file a Statement of Candidacy with the City Clerk at the City of Orangeburg located at 979 Middleton Street, Orangeburg, SC.
-The filing fee is $150 for a Council Seat.
-An indigent person may file without a fee if the Statement of Candidacy is accompanied by a notarized affidavit establishing indigent status.
-A candidate filing for a seat on City Council must be a registered voter in the district he/she files at the time of filing.
+The filing period will begin on June 28th at 12:00 noon and close on July 12, 2021 at 12:00 noon.
+All candidates must file a Statement of Candidacy with the City Clerk of the City of Orangeburg during regular business hours located at 979 Middleton Street, Orangeburg, SC.
+The filing fee is $500.00 for Mayor and $150.00 for a City Council Seat.
+An indigent person may file without the fee if the Statement of Candidacy is accompanied by a notarized affidavit establishing indigent status.
+A candidate filing for a seat on City Council must be a registered voter residing in the district for which he or she files at the time of filing.

 The polls shall be open from 7:00 a.m. until 7:00 p.m. at the locations designated below.
 The Managers of Election shall see that each person offering to vote takes the oath that he/she is qualified to vote at this election according to the Constitution of this State and that he/she has not voted before in this election.